WHYAMERICASUCKS.COM

 On 1 October 2024, the Treasury Department designated Hilltop Youth and described it as a violent extremist settler group engaged in killings, arson, assaults, intimidation, church vandalism, hateful graffiti, and the uprooting of olive trees in an effort to drive Palestinian communities out of the West Bank.

-Then, on 20 January 2025, the White House revoked Executive Order 14115, the sanctions framework aimed at persons undermining peace, security, and stability in the West Bank.
-That policy swing matters because it narrows the gap between rhetoric and enforcement.
-The U.S. government itself put violent settler activity into an official sanctions lane, then quickly dismantled the order behind it.
+On 20 January 2025, the White House revoked Executive Order 14115, the sanctions framework aimed at persons undermining peace, security, and stability in the West Bank.

 More Stories